jessepav/lacygoill-wiki-backup/shell/update-alternatives.md

 the program itself and the associated manpage.

-To display the  available packages which provide vi and  the current setting for it, use the `--display` action:
+To display the  available packages which provide vi and  the current setting for it, use the `--query` action:

-    $ update-alternatives --display vi
+    $ update-alternatives --query vi

 To choose  a particular  vi implementation,  use this command  as root  and then select a number from the list: